-Collective minds \cite{tollefsen2006extended, shteynberg2023theory} can be represented as a semantic network \cite{Collins1975} with concepts as nodes and their relationships as edges \cite{Griffiths2007,kumar2022critical}.
-The network representation directly reflects how topics are connected and how they change over time as new information is introduced and discussed.
 Different aspects of collective minds have been explored across numerous disciplines, yet our understanding of how various influences shape their dynamics remains limited.
-Traditional research on collective minds typically involved simple human experiments or observational studies of small groups \cite{shteynberg2023theory,weick1993collective}, which produced valuable qualitative insights but did not capture large-scale dynamical collective processes.
+Traditional research on collective minds typically involved simple human experiments or observational studies of small groups \cite{shteynberg2023theory,weick1993collective}.
+While these studies produced valuable qualitative insights, they did not capture the large-scale dynamics of collective processes.
 Research on semantic networks has mainly investigated structural properties related to individual language and memory \cite{morais2013mapping,hills2009longitudinal}, with less emphasis on collective semantic dynamics arising from community interactions \cite{kumar2022critical,siew2019cognitive}.
-Going beyond individual semantic networks, large-scale textual analyses of semantic and topic networks partially capture collective semantic evolution \cite{steyvers2007probabilistic,vayansky2020review}, although they often do not fully consider the dynamic shaping by internal and external influences.
-Similarly, generative models of online discussions have examined interactions between user behavior and conversational patterns \cite{aragon2017generative,bollenbacher2021challenges}, but have not investigated semantic relationships among topics constituting collective minds.
+Beyond individual semantic networks, large-scale textual analyses of semantic and topic networks partially capture collective semantic evolution \cite{steyvers2007probabilistic,vayansky2020review}, although they often do not fully account for the dynamic shaping by internal and external influences.
+Similarly, generative models of online discussions have examined interactions between user behavior and conversational patterns \cite{aragon2017generative,bollenbacher2021challenges}, but have not investigated the semantic relationships among topics that constitute collective minds.
 Influences from editorial agenda-setting \cite{Coleman2009,Groeling2013} and community dynamics \cite{Ksiazek2015,buerger2019counterspeech} have typically been studied independently, without modeling and integrating how they jointly shape collective semantic networks \cite{soroka2012gatekeeping}.